stocke777/Shortest-Path-Visual---A-Star-Algorithm/README.md

 Shortest Path Algo A-star implemented in pygame to show the process

-1st click assigns Source
+-1st click assigns Source
-2nd click assigns Destination
+-2nd click assigns Destination then
-then
-press mouse button and space simultaneously and move the mouse to assign Block Path (you can have multiple blocking paths)
+-press mouse button and space simultaneously and move the mouse to assign Block Path (you can have multiple blocking paths)

-then press Enter to start the process
+-then press Enter to start the process

-Lastly, press any key to exit the window.
+-Lastly, press any key to exit the window.